 Worrying about money is a normal stress for many adults.
 Especially if you’re financially insecure, waking up with anxiety about how or when you’ll be able to pay rent, buy groceries, or cover bills is not unreasonable.

 Like our physical health, mental health conditions can weigh heavily on our psyches.
-Living with bipolar disorder, depression, or another mental health disorder can result in heightened anxiety at all times of the day, even in the mornings.
+Living with bipolar disorder, depression, or another mental health disorder can result in heightened anxiety or anxious thoughts at all times of the day, even in the mornings.

 Fortunately, there are various techniques you can employ, beginning right now, that are known to alleviate morning anxiety symptoms.
 You can practice these daily upon waking and decrease the frequency and intensity of morning stress.